-Both the domestic market for seafood and exports from India have been hit hard by the impact of the global Covid-19 outbreak.
-Restaurants and shopping malls have been shut across the country as part of social distancing measures, leading to the decline in demand for seafood.
-In the wake of the outbreak, now a global pandemic, India has followed in the steps of other countries around the world to impose travel and trade restrictions in an effort to slow the spread of the virus.
-In India, marriages have put off and public movement is at a near halt in the nation-wide lockdown imposed since March 2020.
-Domestic tourism is at a standstill and various logistics restrictions are in place.
+Both the domestic market for seafood and exports from India were hit hard by the impact of the global COVID-19 outbreak.
+Restaurants and shopping malls were shut across the country in the lockdown period, leading to the decline in demand for seafood.
+Travel and trade restrictions were also imposed in an effort to slow the spread of the virus.
+Weddings and large scale celebrations were put off and public movement was at a near halt for several months in 2020.

 Why should the report be purchased?